- What is a SIP?

-- Protect your health: SIPs aim to implement air quality standards, which are created to protect human health, including your health.
-Therefore, SIPs aim to improve air quality to a degree that is beneficial for the health and well-being of you and your family.
+- Protect your health: The SIP aims to implement air quality standards, which are created to protect human health, including your health.
+Therefore, SIP revisions aim to improve air quality to a degree that is beneficial for the health and well-being of you and your family.

 - Regulations: Rules set requirements that may affect your everyday life.
 In some cases, rules may place restrictions on you by creating requirements that may affect the operation, design and emissions level of your property (i.e. your motor vehicle).
 In other cases rules may offer you incentives to choose technologies that further the SIP's goal.

 As a business

 - Regulations: Rules set requirements that may apply to your industry.
 Regulations may place restrictions on activities and equipment used in your business that affect quality levels.
 Other regulations may provide incentives that your firm may be able to take advantage of.